Te Tango Raumaire o Avaiki Cook Islands National Awards

 If someone has made a meaningful impact, they deserve to be recognised.

-what is recognized
+what is recogniSed

 The awards celebrate contributions across a wide range of areas, including: